nvim-treesitter/nvim-treesitter-textobjects/README.md

 -- Go to either the start or the end, whichever is closer.
--- Use if you want more granular movements
--- Make it even more gradual by adding multiple queries and regex. vim.keymap.set({ "n", "x", "o" }, "]d", function() require("nvim-treesitter-textobjects.move").goto_next("@conditional.outer", "textobjects") end)
+-- Use if you want more granular movements vim.keymap.set({ "n", "x", "o" }, "]d", function() require("nvim-treesitter-textobjects.move").goto_next("@conditional.outer", "textobjects") end)